Conveniently located to serve San Diego

 Nocturnal polysomnography equipment is a more accurate way to diagnose sleep apnea than portable devices used for home testing.
 This test will require an overnight stay at a sleep center.

-There are also specific types of sleep apnea that are best diagnosed and treated by specific types of specialists.
-Ear, nose, and throat (ENT) doctors are recommended for obstructive sleep apnea.
+There are also specific types of sleep apnea that are best diagnosed and treated by certain specialists.
+ENT doctors are recommended for obstructive sleep apnea.
 In some cases, sleep apnea caused by heart problems will be evaluated by a cardiologist.
 Central sleep apnea is a condition commonly referred to neurologists, who will assess the patient’s nervous system.

 Mild cases of sleep apnea may only require lifestyle changes like quitting smoking or regular exercise and proper diet.
 There are also cases where only treatment for nasal allergies is needed.

-If your symptoms of sleep apnea are moderate to severe, however, there are various therapies and surgeries available for treatment.
+If your symptoms are moderate to severe, however, there are various therapies and surgeries available for treatment:

-A continuous positive airway pressure, or CPAP, machine is the most common and reliable treatment for sleep apnea patients.
+A continuous positive airway pressure (CPAP) machine is the most common and reliable treatment for sleep apnea patients.
 This includes wearing a mask with adjustable straps during sleep.

-Another device that can be recommended for treatment is a bilevel positive airway pressure, or BPAP, device.
+Another device that can be recommended for treatment is a bilevel positive airway pressure, or BiPAP, device.
 This equipment provides more pressure when a patient inhales and less during exhale.

-There are also other ways to help treat sleep apnea, like oral appliances, supplemental oxygen, and adaptive servo-ventilation.
+Other ways to help treat sleep apnea include oral appliances, supplemental oxygen, and adaptive servo-ventilation.
 If your sleep apnea is caused by heart or neuromuscular disorders, doctors will recommend treatment for those conditions instead.

-Surgery should be the last option and should only be used when all other treatments for sleep apnea have not worked for a patient.
-Surgeries may include tissue removal, tissue shrinkage, jaw repositioning, implants, nerve stimulation, and creating a new air passageway.
-The best treatment option for your sleep apnea will be determined during a consultation.
+Surgery should be the last option when all other treatments have not worked for a patient.
+This may include tissue removal, tissue shrinkage, jaw repositioning, implants, nerve stimulation, and new air passageway creation.

-If you or a family member has had difficulties with snoring and sleep apnea, the ENT Associates of San Diego can help develop a customized treatment plan to address your specific needs.
-To learn more, contact our office to schedule your informative consultation today.
+If you or a family member has had difficulty with snoring and sleep apnea, the ENT Associates of San Diego can help develop an individualized treatment plan to address your needs.
+To learn more, contact us today to schedule your informative consultation with one of our sleep apnea specialists in La Mesa, Chula Vista, or Escondido.